What you need to know when planning the perfect RV Road Trip is first of all a safe route and a good plan to get to your destination easily.

 If you don’t have one, you will definitely need one now, important to have in your RV and in your car.
 If you have a First Aid Kit in your car, check through the contents, if everything is available and has not expired.

 If you travel with kids, bring enough games and blankets to make it very comfortable and cozy.
-Bring a surprise game, download a couple of movies to watch or an audible to listen to.
-Have everything organized so they find their things easily as they need it.
+Bring a surprise game, download a couple of movies to watch, or an audible to listen to.
+Have everything organized so they find their things easily as they need them.